-This directive deletes the region specified by id.
 The region cannot be deleted if any of its segments are still allocated.

 The RNCB for the deleted region is reclaimed by RTEMS.

-This directive will obtain the allocator mutex and may cause the calling task to be preempted.

-The calling task does not have to be the task that created the region.
-Any local task that knows the region id can delete the region.

-18.4.4 REGION_EXTEND - Add memory to a region
+- The directive may be called from within device driver initialization context. - The directive may be called from within task context. - The directive may obtain and release the object allocator mutex.
+This may cause the calling task to be preempted. - The calling task does not have to be the task that created the object.
+Any local task that knows the object identifier can delete the object. - Where the object class corresponding to the directive is configured to use unlimited objects, the directive may free memory to the RTEMS Workspace.

+18.4.4 rtems_region_extend()